opf/openproject/docs/user-guide/integrations/Nextcloud/README.md

 # OpenProject and Nextcloud integration

 The OpenProject and Nextcloud integration will improve the productivity of their enterprise users.
-It combines the strenghts of the market leading content collaboration platform Nextcloud and the leading open source project management software OpenProject.
+It combines the strengths of the market leading content collaboration platform Nextcloud and the leading open source project management software OpenProject.

 The integration is available starting with Nextcloud 20.
 It enables users to keep an eye on ongoing project activities directly in their Nextcloud instance.